zachary-tarantinowoolson-sp/nerm_go_cli/README.md

 - [x] Health Check
 - [ ] Pulling profiles into a report
     - Allow query parameters
-    - Table display / print to a file
+    - Print to a file / json to csv
 - [x] Basic Profile Counts
     - Show Profile counts based on status and for each profile type
     - Table display